-When Hank Harris released "A Deadwood Songbook" last year, he quickly realized that he couldn't do justice to Deadwood's musical history with only one CD.
+When Hank Harris released "A Deadwood Songbook", he quickly realized that he couldn't do justice to Deadwood's musical history with only one CD.
 This resulted in two volumes of early Deadwood music.

 The first "A Deadwood Songbook" came at the urging of Adams Museum & director Mary Kopko, who encouraged Harris to research and then record the music of Deadwood from the years 1775 to 1910.
 The result was a CD filled with such traditional music as "On Top of Old Smokey" and "Greensleeves".